Use these four methods to prioritize goals and tasks to focus on what’s important.

 - Weighted Scoring

-A common way for groups to come to consensus is through voting.
+A common way for groups to come to a consensus is through voting.
 The steps are simple:

 - Compile a list of items on a whiteboard or poster paper.